Sweet potato calories per 100g: 86 kcal

 Yes.
 Boiling sweet potatoes directly alters their complex chemical structure, enabling them to retain a much lower glycemic index (around 44) compared directly to baking or roasting them (which can spike the GI over 80).

-Are sweet potato skins macro-friendly and healthy to eat?
+Are sweet potato skins healthy to eat?

 CalMind